How to Select an Elimination Period for Your Disability Insurance Policy

 At the same time, you don’t have to stretch your elimination period to 180 days or a year to afford coverage.

-Once elimination periods reach 90 to 120 days, there is little cost savings to be had by increasing the elimination period.
+Once elimination periods reach 90 to 120 days, there are little cost savings to be had by increasing the elimination period.
 That’s because if your disability lasts that long, it will typically take longer for you to recover.
 Therefore, there is little additional risk to the insurance company if they have to provide benefits after 90 days as opposed to 120.
 So the premium costs between these elimination periods will be negligible.

-To get optimal coverage for the cost, your best best will typically be a 90-day elimination period.
+To get optimal coverage for the cost, your best bet will typically be a 90-day elimination period.
 If you believe the savings are significant enough, you could also opt for 120 days.
 But under most circumstances, you should not go higher than 120 days.

 The risk of choosing lengthy elimination periods